 AARP is a large organization boasting over 38 million members ages 50 and up.
 They opened their doors in 1958 and now have offices in all 50 states.

-- Life insurance: AARP is not an insurance company as suggested above.
-They only market life insurance and annuity products by New York Life.
-New York Life often sells pricier policies than many consumers can buy elsewhere.
+Life insurance: AARP is not an insurance company as suggested above.
+They only market life insurance and annuity products by New York Life, and New York Life often sells pricier policies than other insurance providers.

 - Company Name:

 We’ll start sending you the news you need delivered straight to you.
 We value your privacy.
 Unsubscribe easily.